Kelli OBrien Kelli OBrien

 Ovulation Requires Safety

 From a biological standpoint, ovulation is optional.
+Survival is not.

-If your body perceives stress — whether from underfueling, unstable blood sugar, inflammation, or chronic fight-or-flight — it may suppress ovulation.
+If your body perceives stress, whether from underfueling, unstable blood sugar, inflammation, or chronic fight-or-flight, it may suppress ovulation.

-Not because it’s defective.
+Not because it's defective.
+Because it's adaptive.

 Ovulation reflects metabolic safety.